cda-tum/mqt-core/extern/dd_package/README.md

 # A Package for Decision Diagrams Written in C++

-DD package by JKU Linz, Austria
+A DD package tailored to quantum computing by the [Institute for Integrated Circuits](http://iic.jku.at/eda/) at the [Johannes Kepler University Linz](https://jku.at).

 Developers: Alwin Zulehner, Stefan Hillmich, Lukas Burgholzer, and Robert Wille